Worker visas in doubt as Trump immigration crackdown widens

 For American businesses, there is a bottom-line impact.

-Link Wilson, an architect who co-founded a firm in Bloomington, Minnesota, said finding enough qualified workers within the U.S. has been a problem for years.
-That’s due to a shortage of architects but also because his firm needs people with experience developing senior housing.
+Hit hard: Link Wilson, an architect who co-founded a firm in Bloomington, Minnesota, said finding enough qualified workers within the U.S. has been a problem for years.
+That’s because of a shortage of architects, but also because his firm needs people with experience developing senior housing.
 He said employers who turn to international applicants do so as a last resort, putting up with legal fees and ever-expanding visa approval times because they have no other choice.

 “We’re just at the point where there’s no one else to hire,” said Wilson, who hired an architect under an H-1B visa last year after enduring a long wait.
 He estimates his firm turned away about $1 million in projects in 2018 because it didn’t have enough staff to handle them.